alexgdav/cards_api/README.md

 a single-page application, where users can create and interact with flashcards to help in their studies.

+All users may view all resources, however, authorization is required to make any changes.
+New subject decks may be created by an authenticated user; existing decks may be deleted by an authorized user (the user who owns the resource).
+Individual flashcards may be created as belonging to subject decks.
+Card fields may be updated, and cards may be deleted by an authorized user.
+Cards may be assigned to a different deck by an authorized user.

 ##### (The sections below cover the API only.
 Please check out the [Front End GitHub Repository](https://github.com/alexgdav/cards-client) for the front end tech stack, wireframes, user stories, front end stretch goals and planned fixes, and the front end development process)

 ### ABOUT THIS API